 Education indirectly contributes to the health of your hairball.
-Educating your French Bulldog is therefore essential.
+Educating your French Bulldog is, therefore, essential.
 This will allow you to get it out safely.
-He must learn to walk on a leash, but also to come back to you as soon as you call him, in order to protect him against accidents.
+He must learn to walk on a leash and come back to you as soon as you call him to protect him against accidents.

 Consult a veterinarian regularly

 Finally, do not forget to consult a veterinarian at least once a year to ensure that your dog is doing well and to carry out the necessary vaccine reminders.
-Administer fleas, ticks, and dewormers, and regularly maintain your French Bulldog's coat, as well as his ears, eyes, and teeth.
+Administer fleas, ticks, and dewormers, and regularly maintain your French Bulldog's coat and his ears, eyes, and teeth.